tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is appended to the context to act as a separator.

-Finally, the specified contents of the digitally-signed structure follow the NUL after the context string.
+Finally, the specified contents of the digitally-signed structure follow the 0 byte after the context string.
 (See the example at the end of this section.)

 In RSA signing, the opaque vector contains the signature generated